-Koh Bida Nai is a lovely mixture of reef, pinnacle and wall dives
+Koh Bida Nai Phi Phi is a lovely mixture of reef, pinnacle and wall dives

-Koh Bida Nai is the sister island to Koh Bida Nok.
-A part of the Phi Phi National Park.
+Koh Bida Nai is the sister island to Koh Bida Nok and a part of the Phi Phi National Park.
 Although it does not have the same diversity as Koh Bida Nok it is still a very nice dive site.

 This dive site can be a little difficult for the first time diver so it often done as the second dive when traveling to Phi Phi preferring to allow the beginner divers a start in the bay of Koh Bida Nok.

 A very nice dive and one that divers should have a look at when diving in and around Phuket Thailand.

 Depth: 7-25m Difficulty: ✩✩ Marine life: ✩✩✩✩ Coral: ✩✩✩ Currents: ✩✩✩

 All scuba diving dive sites are at the discretion of the tour leader on the day.
 Dive sites are selected based on the weather conditions, currents, safety and suitability to majority of divers on the boat.
 We cannot guarantee specific dive sites prior to the boat departing.